chmike/securecookie/README.md

 cookie.

-This package differ from the gorilla secure cookie in that its encoding and decoding is 3 times faster and need no heap allocation, while the security remains equivalent.
+This package differ from the gorilla secure cookie in that its encoding and decoding is 3 times faster and needs no heap allocation with an equivalent security strength.
+Both use AES128 and SHA256 to secure the value.

 **Note:** This package uses its own secure cookie value encoding.
 It is thus incompatible with Gorilla secure cookie package and the one provided with other langage frameworks.
-This encoding is simpler and more efficient, and adds a version number to suuport evolution with backward compatibility.
+This encoding is simpler and more efficient, and adds a version number to support evolution with backward compatibility.

 **Warning:** Because this package impacts security of web applications, it is a critical functionaly.
 It still need reviews to be production ready.